 - 1 cup quick cooking oats

-- In a large bowl, cream together ½ cup margarine, ½ cup peanut butter, white sugar, brown sugar, and vanilla.
-Add egg and beat well.
+- In a mixing bowl, cream the ½ cup buttery spread or sticks, ½ cup peanut butter, white sugar, brown sugar, and vanilla with a mixer.
+Add the egg and beat well.

 - Add the dry ingredients to the creamed mixture and stir until combined.
 Add the oatmeal and stir until combined.

 - Drop the dough by teaspoons onto your prepared baking sheets, and press each mound down to form ¼-inch thick cookies.